 One of the original Panathlon sports dating back to 1999, boccia still features strongly in the Panathlon programme today.

-We deliver boccia coaching and competitions across London and various counties throughout England, as part of our multi-sport programme and specific boccia events.
-We also deliver boccia training, which includes courses on officiating and eligibility.
+We deliver boccia coaching and competitions across London and counties throughout England and the sport also features as part of our multi-sport programme.
+We also deliver boccia training which includes courses on officiating and eligibility.

 Panathlon also runs county and regional events in conjunction with Boccia England for the Under-19 National Schools Programme for physically disabled young people.

-This competition sees winning county teams take part in one of 12 regional competitions, with each regional winner competing in the Lord Taverners National Final.
+This competition sees winning county teams take part in one of 12 regional competitions, with each regional winner going forward to compete in the Lord’s Taverners National Final.

-As part of Panathlon’s work in impairement groups, we also deliver Visually Impaired (VI) Boccia and Deaf Boccia.
+As part of Panathlon’s work in impairment groups, we also deliver Visually Impaired (VI) Boccia and Deaf Boccia.

 We coach VI students on how to play the game and use the specific equipment needed, such as the VI grid.